smahadwale2001/Digit_Recogniser_Trainer/README.md

 Send array for Different arrays you want.
 If you don't send array it will automatically set this to lamb_arr = [0.01,0.03,0.1,0.3,1,3,10,30]

-I have already found weights for mentioned dataset.
+I have already found weights for mentioned dataset in "weights.mat".

+Also if you want to you can skip features using "[]"
+Ex:
+trainDataset("some directory","some directory",[],90,[])
+Here I skipped Hidden Layer size so it will decide automatically.
+Also I skipped options so these will generate otions.

+If you found any problem or bug Mail me at - "shubhamsheth@hotmail.com"